basecamp/handbook/benefits-and-perks.md

 ## Flexible Spending Account (FSA)

 The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $3,300/year per person in your household.
 There is a separate type of FSA for dependent care, and the max for that plan is $7,500/year or $3,750/year if you split this with a partner.
 This is an entirely optional program.
 Open enrollment is in December every year, with new coverage beginning January 1.
-Both FSAs are with Paychex, our payroll provider.
+Both FSAs are through FLEX, and detail can be found [in Basecamp](https://app.3.basecamp.com/2914079/buckets/28168307/vaults/7783033318).

 ## Paid Time Off